Afrotype/danfo/myfontchecks.md

 >
 * ⚠ **WARN** OS/2 VendorID value 'NONE' is not yet recognized.
 If you registered it recently, then it's safe to ignore this warning message.
 Otherwise, you should set it to your own unique 4 character code, and register it with Microsoft at https://www.microsoft.com/typography/links/vendorlist.aspx
  [code: unknown]
+</div></details><details><summary>⚠ <b>WARN:</b> Check for codepoints not covered by METADATA subsets. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/unreachable_subsetting">com.google.fonts/check/metadata/unreachable_subsetting</a>)</summary><div>

+>
+>This check ensures that all encoded glyphs in the font are covered by a subset declared in the METADATA.pb.
+Google Fonts splits the font into a set of subset fonts based on the contents of the `subsets` field and the subset definitions in the `glyphsets` repository.
+>
+>Any encoded glyphs which are not by any of these subset definitions will not be served in the subsetted fonts, and so will be unreachable to the end user.
+>
+* ⚠ **WARN** The following codepoints supported by the font are not covered by any subsets defined in the font's metadata file, and will never be served.
+You can solve this by either manually adding additional subset declarations to METADATA.pb, or by editing the glyphset definitions.

+ * U+02D7 MODIFIER LETTER MINUS SIGN: not included in any glyphset definition
+ * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, tifinagh, cherokee
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, coptic, tifinagh, malayalam, math, tai-le, canadian-aboriginal, old-permic
+ * U+030A COMBINING RING ABOVE: try adding syriac
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
+ * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition 97 more.

+Use -F or --full-lists to disable shortening of long lists.

+Or you can add the above codepoints to one of the subsets supported by the font: `cyrillic-ext`, `latin`, `latin-ext`, `vietnamese` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Ensure variable fonts include an avar table. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/mandatory_avar_table">com.google.fonts/check/mandatory_avar_table</a>)</summary><div>

 >